 BTO shopping?
 You’re in luck.
-The August 2018 HDB BTO launch is coming and they’re in 2 of Singapore’s favourite estates – Punggol and Yishun!
+The Aug 2018 HDB BTO launch is here and they’re in 2 of Singapore’s favourite estates – Punggol and Yishun!
 What a tough choice, eh?
 Should you go for Yishun (homeland of siao langs) or Punggol (number one killer of friendships in Singapore)?

 On the face of it, the two BTO developments might not seem that different.
 Both are in non-mature estates and quite far from town, and prices should be about the same.
 But when it comes to actually buying a home and living there… things are a bit different.

-Let’s deep dive into the upcoming BTO launches in two of Singapore’s dream districts.
+Let’s deep dive into the upcoming BTO launches in 2 of Singapore’s dream districts.

 |Punggol BTO fact sheet|